 We will ask for evidence of your rent payments and arrears, proof of your tenancy for private tenants, and evidence of how the Covid-19 pandemic affected paying your rent.

 How do I apply?

-If you have any queries about the Fund, or want to submit supporting evidence by email, you can do this by contacting:
+If you have any queries about the Fund, or want to submit supporting evidence by email for an existing application, you can do this by contacting: